-A Board member (when requested), together with the Vice President, General Counsel and Corporate Secretary, our head of investor relations, and other members of the corporate legal team, participated in our outreach efforts in the Fall and Winter of 2022/23.
+A Board member (when requested), together with our General Counsel and Corporate Secretary, our head of investor relations, and other members of the corporate legal team, participated in our outreach efforts in the Fall and Winter of 2023/24.
 All feedback received was shared and discussed with the Compensation Committee of the Board (the "Compensation Committee"), the Nominating and Corporate Governance Committee of the Board (the "Nominating and Corporate Governance Committee") and the full Board.

-Additionally, our CEO, Chief Financial Officer ("CFO") and head of investor relations engage in meaningful dialogue with our stockholders through our quarterly earnings calls and investor-related outreach events.
+Additionally, our Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and head of investor relations engage in meaningful dialogue with our stockholders through our quarterly earnings calls and investor-related outreach events throughout the entire year.